 2. A Dirty Litter Box

 Just like humans, cats have their standards.
 Many would rather not use a litter box at all than use a dirty one.
 Even if you’re using long-lasting litter designed to be changed only occasionally, it’s a good idea to check it frequently and remove any feces or clumps.
-Litter needs to be changed daily to avoid smells and bacteria developing.
+Litter needs to be checked and scooped daily to avoid smells and bacteria developing.

 Even if you keep a clean and tidy litterbox, you probably still find yourself with cat odors and stains around the house – but with the Hepper Advanced Bio-Enzyme Pet Stain & Odor Eliminator Spray, you can permanently remove even the very worst pet stains and smells!
 Click here to learn more and get yourself a bottle.